spittelau district heating thumbnail fb3e18ee

 First large-scale heat pump in Vienna helps to save 40,000 tons of CO2 emissions: Output of 10,000 KWh, supplying around 25,000 households

-KLINGER ball valves for Tyrolean green hydrogen plant
+KLINGER ball valves for Tyrolean hydrogen pioneers

 Europe's largest single-stack electrolysis plant produces green hydrogen ✔ Located at MPreis, Tyrol ✔ 200 KLINGER valves ✔ Specific solutions for hydrogen